 Calling all Ontario high school students!
-The equal consideration deadline (January 15, 2021) for applying to Ontario universities is approaching fast.
-We know you’ve had a busy semester and have been working very hard, but now the time has come to put on some comfortable clothes, grab a hot drink, settle into your couch and decide which universities you will be applying to.
+The equal consideration deadline—Thursday, January 12, 2023—for applying to Ontario universities is approaching fast.
+We know you’ve had a busy semester and have been working very hard, but now the time has come to put on some comfortable clothes, grab a hot drink, settle into your couch and decide which universities you'll be applying to.

 1. Narrow down your universities

 By now you may have been researching which program(s) you are most interested in and which universities offer those programs.
 But, there is a lot more that goes into choosing which university is going to be the right fit for you.
 You don’t need to have narrowed it down to just one at this point, but we do recommend applying to a maximum of five universities.